Performing a Standard BEAST-VQE Convergence Study

 pfci_result = full_configuration_interaction_calculator.calculate(ground_state_problem)

-We build a paired-FCI calculator and calculate the paired-FCI energy for the same problem.
+We build a paired-FCI calculator and calculate the paired-FCI energy for the same problem to use as a reference.

 We plot the VQE convergence and the error relative to the paired-FCI reference, by calling the plotting function defined above.